-Homework

-- o Homework will be assigned approximately weekly. - Late homework will be accepted until the solutions are posted with 10% of the total points deducted for each day (or part thereof) late.

-• Attendance and Absences
+- Homework - o Homework will be assigned approximately weekly. - Late assignments will be accepted until homework solutions are posted.
+Students will lose 10% of the total points each day or portion thereof that the assignment is late. - Attendance and Absences - You should attend lecture in person regularly; lectures will be recorded, but the recordings will only be released if at least 60% of the class attends in-person.

-- Attendance is not mandatory, but attending lectures or watching their recordings is the best way to get course content.
-A small portion grades are based on participation, which includes live participation in class and participation in the online discussion board. - o If you are sick (with covid or mental health stuff or anything else) please let me know!
-I can work with you if I know, but I'm not psychic. - Verification of an absence may be required in extreme circumstances, e.g. missing a midterm exam with no notice.
+- For some sections of the class (e.g. MATLAB bootcamp) there will be additional recordings posted online in advance, then the in class section will be used for practice and "follow along" examples.
+It is expected that students watch the recordings in advance if they do not know the material already; the in-class sections will not be a repeat of the recordings. - o If you are sick (with covid or anything else) please let me know!
+I can work with you if I know, but I'm not psychic. - Verification of an absence may be required in extreme circumstances, e.g. missing a midterm exam without notice.
 Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.

-• "Quizzes"
+"Quizzes"

-- o Unannounced quizzes (approx. 10 minutes duration) will be given periodically in class or via Canvas.
-They will be primarily graded for completion, and I will go over the answers in class. - The lowest quiz grade will be dropped. - The quizzes are meant to show me what concepts the class is struggling with.
+- Unannounced quizzes (approx. 10 minutes duration) will be posted to Canvas periodically.
+They will be primarily graded for completion, and I will go over the answers in class. - Students can make up guizzes with the standard late policy, no questions asked. - The quizzes are meant to both force you to keep current with the lectures and to show me what concepts the class is struggling with.